AlivadTheImpala/school_vault/String Methods.md

 //If you want to extract all remaining characters from your start point, you dont have to include the end parameter browserType.slice(2); // "zilla"

+//Conversley if you want to begin you slice starting from the end of the string, you use a negative number

+browserType.slice(-5); //"zilla"
 ```

 ## Finding the Position of a substring within a string